Owcako/omnioffice-codex/Codex/Plan.md

 CommandPanel.jsx: Shows the left vertical toolbar.

 - Function `CommandPanel` receives `onProofread`, `disabled`, `isLoading`, and `helperText` props to control the proofread button and helper copy.
-- `VStack` wrapper stretches full height with padding to match the outlined left panel.
+- VStack wrapper stretches full height with padding to match the outlined left panel.
-- `Tools` heading text introduces the button group.
+- Heading text displays "Tools" above the button.
-- `Proofread` button uses `colorScheme="purple"`, calls `onProofread`, obeys `disabled`, and shows the loading spinner when `isLoading` is true.
+- Proofread button uses `colorScheme="purple"`, calls `onProofread`, respects `disabled`, and shows the spinner when `isLoading` is true.
-- Optional helper text box shows `helperText` under the controls when available.
+- Helper text box renders `helperText` when provided.
 - Default export exposes `CommandPanel` for layout composition.

-EditorPane.jsx: Hosts the transparent textbox with highlights.
+EditorPane.jsx: Hosts the TipTap editor with placeholder, change relay, and highlight overlay.

-- Function `EditorPane` receives `value`, `placeholder`, `onChange`, `highlightRanges`, and `editorRef` props.
+- Function `EditorPane` receives `content`, `placeholder`, `onChange`, `highlightRanges`, and `onReady` props.
-- Derived value `highlightConfig` uses `useMemo` to map `highlightRanges` into `[start, end]` pairs with the `proofread-highlight` class.
-- Wrapper `Box` limits the width to 960px so the editor stays readable.
-- `HighlightWithinTextarea` renders the editor, forwards the `editorRef`, binds `value`, uses the placeholder text, applies the `highlightConfig`, calls `onChange(nextValue)` on each edit, and uses the `.proofreader-editor` class to meet the design.
+- Hook `editor = useEditor(...)` initializes TipTap with `StarterKit`, the placeholder extension, and the issue highlight plugin.
+- Hook `useEffect` registers `createIssueHighlightPlugin()` once the editor instance exists.
+- Callback `handleUpdate()` grabs `editor.getText()` and calls `onChange` when the text changed.
+- Hook `useEffect` calls `onReady(editor)` once so the container can store the instance.
+- Hook `useEffect` keeps the TipTap document in sync with the `content` prop without re-triggering `onChange`.
+- Hook `useEffect` calls `updateIssueHighlights({editor, offsets: highlightRanges})` whenever `highlightRanges` change.
+- Return block renders a `Box` wrapper and the `<EditorContent>` element with the proper classes and placeholder.
 - Default export exposes `EditorPane` for the container.

 IssuesPanel.jsx: Renders the right column suggestion stack.